ABOUT

 Perhaps Charrière's most enduring contribution is the standardization of instrument measurements.
 Recognizing the need for uniformity in the sizing of probes and catheters, he introduced the "Charrière gauge" or "French gauge" (as it was named by British cuttlers who could not or simply did not want to pronounce strange French name).
 This system, which measured instruments based on their circumference, brought an unprecedented level of consistency and reliability to surgical procedures.
 Remarkably, this system remains in use today, a testament to Charrière's foresight and ingenuity.

-Addresses.
-There are know the following addresse of the company Charrière á Paris which can help in proper dating of the instruments.
+There are known some dates and addresses of the company Charrière á Paris which can help in proper dating of the instruments.

-• 1821.
-First known address belongs to his former teacher, Vindent: Courtyard St Jean de Latran;
+1821.
+First known address belongs to his former teacher, Vindent: Court Saint-Jean-de-Latran (V arr.)

 For more details on the innovation of the company's founder, see the article on Joseph-Frédéric-Benoît Charrière